dpkrepo/dpkrepo/README.md

 # Hi, I'm Dhan 👋🏻

 ## **I'm an Army Veteran, System Administrator, and a MSSA.**
-- 🗣 I do system administration in United States Army Reserve. where I responsible of battalion communications, ensuring seamless connectivity and secure networks to keep the mission on track.
+- 🗣 I do system administration in United States Army Reserve. where my team is  responsible of battalion communications systems, ensuring seamless connectivity and secure networks to keep the mission on track.

 - 🚀 I am specialize in Microsoft Azure Cloud Administration, Hybrid Server Administration, Virtualization and Linux Systems.